MediaComem/comem-archidep/ex/sftp-deployment.md

 > $> sudo mysql -u root  # equivalent to the previous command
 > ```
 >
-> The first two commands will probably fail:
+> The first two `mysql` commands will probably fail:
 >
 > ```
 > ERROR 1045 (28000): Access denied for user 'john_doe'@'localhost' (using password: NO)